 Advanced Cardiovascular Life Support (ACLS)

-American Heart Association’s (AHA) Advanced Cardiovascular Life Support (ACLS) Course has been updated to reflect new science in the 2015 American Heart Association Guidelines Update for CPR and Emergency Cardiovascular Care.
+The American Heart Association’s (AHA) Advanced Cardiovascular Life Support (ACLS) course has been updated to reflect new science in the 2020 American Heart Association Guidelines Update for CPR and Emergency Cardiovascular Care.
 This course builds on the foundation of lifesaving BLS skills, emphasizing the importance of continuous, high-quality CPR.

 This advanced course highlights the importance of high-performance team dynamics and communication, systems of care, recognition and intervention of cardiopulmonary arrest, immediate post-cardiac arrest, acute dysrhythmia, stroke, and acute coronary syndromes (ACS).

-- Heartcode ACLS blended learning: HeartCode ACLS is the AHA’s blended learning delivery method for the AHA’s ACLS Course.
+We offer the AHA HeartCode educational model for clinical staff to complete their initial or recertification for ACLS.
+HeartCode ACLS is the AHA’s blended learning delivery method for the AHA’s ACLS course.
 Blended learning is a combination of eLearning, in which a student completes part of the course in a self-directed manner, followed by a hands-on session.

-Once students complete the online self-directed course, they must complete a 4-hour hands-on skills practicum in the simulation lab.
-The online courses are required to be completed prior to and students will not be granted admission if the course is not complete.
+Once students complete the online self-directed course, they must complete a 4-hour hands-on skills practicum.
+The online course must be completed before the hands-on skills practicum.
+You will not be granted admission if the online course is not complete.